weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 ### Installing wego itself

-Wego will be installed either via curl or homebrew.
+Wego will be installed via curl.
+Future versions may support other mechanisms such as yum or homebrew.

 ### Test Plan